cusanovich/500HT/README.md

     Note: must be able to submit jobs from node.

-I could not find a way to affect the order of infividuals in the plink files, so I reordered everything else to match the plink files.
+I could not find a way to affect the order of individuals in the plink files, so I reordered everything else to match the plink files.
 I would recommend that others generate the genotype files first, then reorder the expression matrix according to this file, then generate the PC matrix and covariance matrix.
    - See expr_reorg.R

 eQTL Pipeline